Amrit-S/analysis-tool-website/README.md

 The GitHub is configured using GitHub actions to automatically redeploy the website to the EC2 instance every time a pull request is merged into master.
 This can be monitored under the _Actions_ tab on this repo, with any statuses with green showing successfull redeploys and any with red indicating a redeployment error.

 In general, this configuration is set up using a .yml file found under `.github/workflows`, and involves SSHing into the EC2 instance and then repulling code into a corresponding GitHub repo there and rebuilding both the server and client.
-Hence, any pushes to master will cause corresponding edits to pushed 'live' within a few minutes, depending on how long the redeployment process takes on the AWS instance.
+Hence, any pushes to master will cause corresponding edits to be pushed 'live' within a few minutes, depending on how long the redeployment process takes on the AWS instance.

 ### Machine Learning